-So if you want to know how to get rid of skunks effectively and humanely, read on!
+Here at World Birds, we always try to encourage readers to learn to appreciate their local wildlife, but if you’re at the end of your rope and you want to know how to get rid of skunks effectively and humanely, read on!

 1. Install a motion detection sprinkler

-Skunks aren’t that difficult to scare off.
+Skunks tend to be skittish and generally aren’t that difficult to scare off.
 A sudden noise or movement is enough to send them scampering.
 So if you have a skunk in the backyard, a motion detection sprinkler could be the solution to your prayers.

 The shuffling of the animal sets off the sensor and a jet of water suddenly erupts with a whirring noise.
 The combination of water and noise is a non-toxic, harmless, and natural way to get rid of skunks.